n6ai/minze/docs/guide/components/selectors.md

 # Selectors

-You can use selector methods to select elements within the componets `html` template (shadow DOM) by providing a valid `CSS` selector.
+You can use selectors to select elements within the components `html` template (shadow DOM) by providing a valid `CSS` selector.

+- `select` - Selects the first element that matches the selector.
+- `selectAll` - Selects all elements that match the selector.

 **Example**